redhead-industries/RedHead-Industries/README.md

 ### *By the people.
 For the people.*

-RedHead Industries is an independent Canadian organization founded by **Matthew DaLuz**, dedicated to building **free and open-source (FOSS)** software, games, and experimental medicine — all focused on **privacy, transparency, and equality**.
+RedHead Industries is an independent Canadian organization founded by **Matthew DaLuz**, dedicated to building **free and open-source (FOSS)** software, games, and open research — all focused on **privacy, transparency, and equality**.

-Our philosophy is simple: everyone deserves access to powerful, high-quality software and medical innovation without being exploited, tracked, or silenced.
-We believe in a **semi-communist** economic balance — where capitalism and equality coexist, and where the rich share their success to uplift the poor.
+Our philosophy is simple: everyone deserves access to powerful, high-quality software and innovation without being exploited, tracked, or silenced.

 At RedHead, we aren’t a corporation chasing profit — we’re a movement of developers, creators, and thinkers building technology **for humanity**.